rimunroe/pipeline/docs/api.md

 #### options.initialize

-Optional function will be the last initialization function called after invoking App.start().
+Optional function will be the last initialization function called after invoking app.start().

 * `this.actions`: Object containing all the actions.
 * `this.stores`: Object containing all stores.